Interview Query

 • 9.7-inch iPad Pro, Apple’s dip at iPad Pros on a smaller form factor.

-• iPhone 7 and iPhone 7 Plus, one of which sported the double camera setup, but also started the trend of the removal of the headphone jack.
+• iPhone 7 and iPhone 7 Plus, one of which sported the double camera setup but also started the trend of removing the headphone jack.

 • Apple Watch Series 2.

-• The Macbook Pro 2016 introduced the contentious touch bar, as well as the butterfly keyboard second generation, which was also plagued with quality control issues.
+• The Macbook Pro 2016 introduced the contentious touch bar and the butterfly keyboard second generation, which was also plagued with quality control issues.

 • New software innovations and operating system updates.